In this section

 Relief available for business rates

-There are several different types of business rate reliefs and exemptions available.
+There are a number of different types of business rate reliefs and exemptions available.
 The types of reliefs available can change from year to year.

-If you apply for rate relief or an exemption, keep paying the amount shown on your original business rates bill.
-This is until we confirm any reduction by sending you a revised bill.
+If you apply for rate relief or an exemption, you must continue to pay the amount shown on your original business rates bill until we confirm any reduction by sending you a revised bill.

-Some types of reliefs are mandatory, and some are discretionary.
-Some have both a mandatory and discretionary element.
+Some types of reliefs are mandatory, some are discretionary, and some have both a mandatory and discretionary element.
 The cost of reliefs is shared between central government and the authority.

 Hardship relief